 Our Irish residency could also result in increased negative publicity related to us.
 There continues to be negative publicity regarding, and criticism of, companies that have subsidiaries which conduct substantial business in the United States but are domiciled in foreign countries.
 We cannot assure you that we will not be subject to similar criticism.
-We previously have been the subject of significant negative publicity in connection with the events that were considered by the "Special Commission of Inquiry" and the ASIC proceedings in Australia, which we believe has in the past contributed to declines in the price of our publicly traded securities.
+We previously have been the subject of negative publicity as a result of our historic operations and legacy issues in Australia, which we believe has in the past negatively impacted our business and results of operations.